Special Report: The Gulf Oil Spill

 The catastrophic oil spill in the Gulf of Mexico caused by the April 20, 2010 explosion of an offshore oil rig has put local economies, wildlife and the Gulf's delicate coastal ecosystem at risk.
 This is one of the worst environmental disasters in our nation's history.
 Many dedicated people are working hard to cap the well, contain the spill and minimize the damage to one of our nation’s crown jewels: the Mississippi Delta.

-For a comprehensive overview of what happened, as well as regular updates about ongoing developments, see this article from the Encyclopedia of Earth.
+For a comprehensive overview of what happened, see this article from the Encyclopedia of Earth.

 For an amazing perspective on the size of the spill - by looking at it as if it were in your own neighborhood - click here and enter your zip code.